garylirocks/quickrefs/azure-active-directory.markdown

 - There is a flag determining whether a group can be assigned Azure AD Roles

-## Administrative Units

-- To restrict administrative scope in organizations that are made up of independent divisions, such as School of Business and School of Engineering in a University
-- Apply scope only to management permissions

 ## Workload identities

 <img src="images/azure_identity-types.svg" width="600" alt="Identity types" />

-Azure AD has three types of workload identities:

-- Application
-- Service principal (application)
-- Managed identities: A special type of service principal that eliminates the need for developers to manage credentials

 ### App registrations vs. Service principals